ZeroGravitasIndeed/zg_swtor_tools/README.md

 ## SWTOR Objects Tools:

 ### Quickscaler.
 Scales all selected objects up or down by a factor, preserving their relative distances if their origins don't match.
-The idea behind the tool is to be able to quickly upscale all objects of a character or a scene to real life-like sizes (1 Blender unit = 1 m. or equivalent), as Blender requires such sizes to successfully calculate things like automatic weightmaps, physics, etc. Cameras, lights and armatures are correctly scaled, and it acts only on non-parented and parent objects, to avoid double-scaling children objects.
+The idea behind the tool is to be able to quickly upscale all objects of a character or a scene to real life-like sizes (1 Blender unit = 1 m. or equivalent), as Blender requires such sizes to successfully calculate things like automatic weightmaps, physics, etc. Cameras, lights and armatures are correctly scaled, and it acts only on non-parented and parent objects, to avoid double-scaling children objects (typically, objects parented to a skeleton).

 Any number between 1 and 100 can be manually entered.
 Recommended factors are:
 * 10, for simplicity.
 It results in rather superheroically-sized characters.